micromicromicro/micromicro.cash/help/cases_create_a_digital_asset_store.md

 1. An email account for sending download links.
 You can probably try this with a personal email account, but if you expect lots of purchases daily you may wish to set up Amazon SES or something similar.

-1. A [_development_ micromicro](https://micromicro.cash) account with a small balance to cover account maintenance and address creation.
+1. A [micromicro](https://micromicro.cash) account with a small balance to cover account maintenance and address creation.

     On `micromicro.cash` you can test purchases with testnet Litecoin instead of real money.
 To switch to the production (real Litecoin) micromicro server, make an account on [the production server](https://micromicro.cash) and remove `` from all micromicro URLs in the code.